-This Synar Workgroup continued to meet in FFY 2015 and revised and developed the following merchant education materials: Prevention of Youth Access Flyer, Report a Violation Handout, Novelty Tobacco Product Flyer, and License Orientation Verification Flyer.
-These revised merchant education materials were distributed during SFY 2018.
+This Synar Workgroup continued to meet in SFY 2015 and revised and developed the following merchant education materials: Prevention of Youth Access Flyer, Report a Violation Handout, Novelty Tobacco Product Flyer, and License

-Incentives for merchants who are in compliance (e.g., nonenforcement compliance checks in which compliant retailers are given positive reinforcement and noncompliant retailers are warned about youth access laws)
+Orientation Verification Flyer.
+These revised merchant education materials were distributed during SFY 2019.
 During unconsummated compliance checks conducted by Synar contractors, merchants were provided Thank You and No Thank You cards, educational cards, and certificates as rewards or reminders.
 During routine, consummated compliance checks conducted by agents of the Office of Alcohol and Tobacco Control, merchants who are found in violation were issued administrative and criminal citations by mail.
-Those that were found to be compliant with the law received a letter of appreciation by mail signed by the Commissioner of the Office of Alcohol and Tobacco Control.

-Community education regarding youth access laws

-The Office of Behavioral Health is the single state authority for the treatment and prevention of substance abuse (NASADAD) as well as being the agency responsible for Synar implementation.
+Those that were found to be compliant with the law received a letter of appreciation by mail signed by the Commissioner of the Office of Alcohol and Tobacco Control. □ Community education regarding youth access laws The Office of Behavioral Health is the single state authority for the treatment and prevention of substance abuse (NASADAD) as well as being the agency responsible for Synar implementation.
 OBH used SAPT Block Grant funds to contract with primary prevention providers.
 These contractors provided services in the programmatic areas of Information Dissemination, Education, Alternative Activities, Problem Identification and Referral, Community-based Process and Environmental Strategies.
 All contractors were required to address the prevention of alcohol, tobacco, and other drugs (ATODs).

-Media use to publicize compliance inspection results

-The Office of Behavioral Health posts the results of the Annual Synar Reports on its website.
-The FFY 2019 Report and other Annual Synar Reports may be viewed at: www.dhh.la.gov/index.cfm/newsroom/detail/1390

-Community mobilization to increase support for retailer compliance with youth access laws

-Regional Synar coalitions were established in each of the 10 regions in the state during FFY 1997.
-During SFY 2018, all ten (10) OBH Regional Synar Contractors actively participated in Regional Tobacco Free Living (TFL) Coalition Meetings, serving as an expert in limiting youth access to tobacco products.
+Media use to publicize compliance inspection results The Office of Behavioral Health posts the results of the Annual Synar Reports on its website.
+The FFY 2020 Annual Synar Report and other Annual Synar Reports may be viewed at: http://ldh.la.gov/index.cfm/newsroom/detail/1390 Community mobilization to increase support for retailer compliance with youth access laws Regional Synar coalitions were established in each of the 10 regions in the state during FFY 1997.
+During SFY 2020, all ten (10) OBH Regional Synar Contractors actively participated in Regional Tobacco Free Living (TFL) Coalition Meetings, serving as an expert in limiting youth access to tobacco products.
+Other activities ( Please list. )

-Other activities (Please list.)